MediaTek-Labs/mips_tool_chain/release_scripts/nanotemplate/github-partial.md

 #### New Features

 #### Bug Fixes
-* Fix linker crash due to BPOSGE32C relaxation
+* Fix crash in gold due to placement of sections groups containing the same section name [Bug 174]
+* Fix mapping of DSP prepend instruction to EXTW - broken since v2024.11-01.
+There is a typo in the nanoMIPS DSP TRM v0.04.
+The toolchain now provides the correct mapping, but is inconsistent with the published TRM.
+* Fix qemu emulation of MTHLIP instruction for accumulators $ac1,$ac2,$ac3 [Bug 169]
-* Fix GDBsim crash when executing SCWP instruction
+* Fix qemu emulation of BPOSGE32C instruction with -ve offsets [Bug 170]

 #### Other Changes